-The telemedicine app development can be divided into three main phases: research, development, and quality assurance.
+Telemedicine app development can be divided into three main phases: research, development, and quality assurance.
 These stages are typical for any software development, however, telemedicine software has its specificities.

 The Research Stage

 The research stage includes a business analysis of the market and the main competitors.
-It is at this stage that the target audience, app objectives, project plan and budget are to be defined.
-Based on the project goals, the development team plans the software architecture, UI/UX design, front-end and back-end development.
+It is at this stage that the target audience, app objectives, project plan, and budget are to be defined.
+Based on the project goals, the development team plans the software architecture, UI/UX design, front-end, and back-end development.

 The Development Stage

-This stage covers the actual working out and coding of a telemdicine app.
+This stage covers the actual working out and coding of a telemedicine app.
 The development stage includes various processes, such as establishing the development environment, writing various parts of the code, and preliminary testing of the app.

 The Quality Assurance Stage